 For centuries <b>Italy</b> has drawn foreign visitors - mostly for its architectural, artistic, and scenic splendors.
 Italy can truly be all things to all people.
 From the passion and excitement of noisy urban crowds to the quiet, rural idyll where the traditional life can be experienced, Italy's great cities are replete with rich attractions and culture alongside some of the most pristine beaches and spectacular mountains in the world.

-Visit and explore the Old Town (Bari Vecchia) & the Murat (Centro Storico), Saint at Basilica di San Nicola, Cathedral of San Sabino, Castelo Normanno-Svevo, The Lungomare Nazario Sauro (promenade), Piazza Mercantile, Provincial Art Gallery, Via Sparano, Lido San Francesco, and so much more.
+Visit and explore the Old Town (Bari Vecchia) & the Murat (Centro Storico), Basilica di San Nicola, Cathedral of San Sabino, Castelo Normanno-Svevo, The Lungomare Nazario Sauro (promenade), Piazza Mercantile, Provincial Art Gallery, Via Sparano, Lido San Francesco, and so much more.

 Visit and explore the amazing Roman Amphitheater, Basilica di Santa Croce, Cattedrale Maria Santissima Assunta, Porta Napoli, Archaeological Museum Faggiano, Castello Carlo V and so much more.